ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 2.Explore a potential relationship between mode and song key.

+> You’ll need to clean this data.
+Key should be A, B, C, D, E, F, G +
+> flat/sharp.
+The numbers likely are factor categories, and you probably
+> need the label.
+See the tidytuesday documentation

+> Similarly, mode is also likely to be categorical:
+> <https://en.wikipedia.org/wiki/Mode_(music)>.
+From looking at the
+> documentation, it appears they’re misusing the term mode to represent
+> major (1) or minor(0).
+If that’s the case, you might have better luck
+> looking at the mode as it relates to genre - certain genres are much
+> more likely to use minor keys (they have a sad, haunting sound,
+> usually), where I’d assume pop and other upbeat stuff would be more
+> likely to use a major key.

+    Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family not found in Windows font database

+    Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family not found in Windows font database

+    Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
+    font family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

+    Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
+    family not found in Windows font database

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- --> This chart
 shows the relationship that for mode 0 and 1, the key varies.
 By looking at the vertical line, we could say that variability within mode 0 and 1 looks similar because they both vary on different value of key.

+> You’re plotting this as a numeric variable when neither variable is
+> actually numeric.
+Please revise and treat this as a categorical
+> variable\!

 Explore a potential relationship between energy and danceability,

+    Warning: Computation failed in `stat_binhex()`:
+      Package `hexbin` required for `stat_binhex`.
+      Please install and try again.

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- --> This
 scatterplot shows the relationship between danceability and energy also we can see that highest number of observation falls around when both